GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (303).md

 **At Higher Tiers**: When cast at 5th tier or greater, for each tier beyond minimum, you may choose to either increase the range by 5 yards or increase the duration by a day.

 **Critical Failure**: You bind yourself with this spell but it seems more effective against you.
 Firstly, it will apply to all attacks you perform (other than those of this spell of course).
 Additionally, it will trigger on your unsuccessful even attack rolls as well.
-When it does, it will inflict a crushing attack which influcts the critical hit effect of a piercing attack as well if it is a critical hit.
+When it does, it will inflict a crushing attack which inflicts the critical hit effect of a piercing attack as well if it is a critical hit.
 This attack also ignores armor.

 #### Barre